 You will take two exams at the end of your second year.
 You will complete your coursework folder during the first term of your second year of study.

+The A-level minimum requirements including grade 4/C or above in English.
 A passion for reading old and modern dramas, novels and poetry.
 A willingness to participate in class discussions.
 An open mind to embrace views that challenge your own.
-A minimum of five GCSEs grade C/4 or above including English Literature.

 - Amazing results